Dive into Claude Code: The Design Space of Today's and Future AI Agent Systems: Discussion

 \paragraph{Proactive architectures.} The feature-gated \code{KAIROS} system illustrates how this architecture may evolve beyond reactive tool use. \code{KAIROS} implements a persistent background agent with tick-based heartbeats: when no user messages are pending, the system injects periodic \code{<tick>} prompts, and the model decides whether to act or sleep.
-The design directly addresses a documented tension: proactive AI assistants increase task completion by 12 to 18\% but reduce user preference at high frequencies~\citep{chi2025proactive}. \code{KAIROS} resolves this through terminal focus awareness (maximizing autonomous action when the user is away, increasing collaboration when present) and economic throttling via \code{SleepTool} (each wake-up costs an API call; the prompt cache expires after five minutes of inactivity, making sleep/wake an explicit cost optimization).
-This binding of proactivity to both user presence and token economics is uncommon among production agent systems, though \code{KAIROS} cannot be confirmed as active in production builds.
+The design addresses a documented tension in one study of proactive AI assistants: task completion increased by 12 to 18\%, while user preference dropped at high frequencies~\citep{chi2025proactive}. \code{KAIROS} tries to resolve this through terminal focus awareness (maximizing autonomous action when the user is away, increasing collaboration when present) and economic throttling via \code{SleepTool} (each wake-up costs an API call.
+The prompt cache expires after five minutes of inactivity, making sleep/wake an explicit cost optimization).
+This binding of proactivity to both user presence and token economics is notable, though \code{KAIROS} cannot be confirmed as active in production builds.